hongxinli/Dijit-Tree-CheckBox/ArcGIS-Layers.md

   tree.startup();
 }
 ```
+Notice that the model property *checkedAttr* is mapped to the **_defaultVisibility_**
-To add Drag-n-Drop (DnD) support, to allow for layers to be reordered, two specific
+property of the layer record.
+To add Drag-n-Drop (DnD) support, to allow for
-CheckBox Tree properties are set:
+layers to be reordered, two specific CheckBox Tree properties are set:
 ```javascript
 dndController: dndSource,
 betweenThreshold: 5,